Beyond Bulls & Bears

 Exhibit 2: Asian and Emerging Markets: A Diverse Bunch

 While the market’s focus this week may be on China—and the long-term case for an allocation in Chinese equities has likely improved with the latest announcements—we cannot stress enough the importance of diversification.
 Asian and emerging markets have increasingly shown bifurcation, and we expect this trend to continue.
-Since the global interest-rate cycle, the US election and geopolitical fragmentation are all questions that add layers of complexity, we believe investors should prioritize flexibility and nimbleness in this economic climate.
+The global interest-rate cycle, the US election and geopolitical fragmentation are all questions that add layers of complexity.
+We think investors should prioritize flexibility and nimbleness in this economic climate.
+Low-cost exchange-traded funds can be a good vehicle with a growing lineup of single-country and regional strategies available.

 South Korea